yanyinzhao/DynamicStructureTerrainCode/README.md

 ./main 0 0.5
 ```

 In this example, [terrain_data_and_dataset_size_and_poi_number_map_index] is 0, [epsilon] is 0.5.
 So, it will run TJ pre earthquake terrain dataset and TJ post earthquake terrain dataset, with dataset size equal to 1058 and poi number equal to 50, and epsilon is 0.5.
-It will run 10 algorithms, i.e., WSPD-Oracle, WSPD-Oracle-Adapt, FU-Oracle-RanUpdSeq, FU-Oracle-FullRad, FU-Oracle-NoDistAppr, FU-Oracle-NoEffIntChe, FU-Oracle-NoEdgPru, FU-Oracle-NoEffEdgPru, FU-Oracle, CH-Fly-Algo, and K-Fly-Algo.
+It will run 13 algorithms, i.e., WSPD-Oracle, WSPD-Oracle-Adapt, FEAR-Oracle, EAR-Oracle-Adapt, U-Oracle-RanUpdSeq, FU-Oracle-FullRad, FU-Oracle-NoDistAppr, FU-Oracle-NoEffIntChe, FU-Oracle-NoEdgPru, FU-Oracle-NoEffEdgPru, FU-Oracle, CH-Fly-Algo, and K-Fly-Algo.

 ## Output